 Tahiti is located in the center of French Polynesia and now, thanks to the recent discovery and the heated press coverage of the scary Teahupoo wave, it is firmly at the center of the surfing universe.
 Tahiti & Moorea comprise about 118 small islands, spread over about 5 archipelagos (Societè Islands which includes Tahiti, Marquesas, Tuamotu, Gambier and Tubuai) covering an area as large as Europe, with an unlimited range of perfect waves.
 There are dozens of islands in the chain that receive perfect waves and broadly speaking the quality of the spots is exceptional throughout.
-When the winter swells arrive from the N, Moorea Island worth a visit, especially Huaru Point (Club Med) and Irihonu (The Bay of Cook).
+When the winter swells arrive from the north, Moorea Island worth a visit, especially Huaru Point (Club Med) and Irihonu (The Bay of Cook).
 Take a canoe for these spots from the Bai Hai Hotel.
 Moorea gets handfuls of pleasant waves during S swell season; if the size grows, head to the east side, near the airport, to ride the long, sculpted right of Temae .
-On the other side of the island, Haapiti has cute lefts that don't need as much swell to break.
-Lots of great spots await you on your surf vacation in Polynesia!
+On the other side of the island, Haapiti has cute lefts that don’t need as much swell to break.
+Lots of great spots await you on your surf holiday in Polynesia!

 For a good beach break, beginners can go to Papara , a great break from the power of the surrounding reefs.
-The next spot is in the Iti Peninsula where the lefts of Vairao offer epic pipes.
+The next spot is in the Iti Peninsula where the lefts of Vairao offer epic tubes.

 Teahupoo is considered to be one of the heaviest left reefbreaks in the world.
 It is a very dangerous spot and should only be tackled by the most experienced surfers: this wave has been fatal for some people… so evaluate the situation well before entering the water!